 Psalm 9

 Like Psalm 7, this is a Psalm speaking of the righteousness of God.
 This Psalm, however, speaks of God's righteousness in relation to the nations.
 God is a God of the people, but He is also God over the nations, regardless of who they choose to worship.

-There are three things I'd like us to take away from this Psalm today.
+With that in mind let us look at some of the ways that God deals with the nations, even today, as presented in Psalm 9.
 First, God judges all of the nations according to the standards of His Word; second, God fulfills everything He promises; and third, God never forsakes His own people.

 In Psalm 9: 9, 10, and 12, we read: The Lord also will be a refuge for the oppressed, a refuge in times of trouble.
 And those who know Your name will put their trust in You; for You, Lord, have not forsaken those who seek You. . .
 He does not forget the cry of the humble.
 In the midst of God's judgments, He never forgets His own children.

-Our response to this Psalm is found in the first two verses: I will praise You, O Lord, with my whole heart; I will tell of all Your marvelous works, I will be glad and rejoice in You; I will sing praise to Your name, O Most High.
+When we consider God's working among the nations, let us remember Psalm 9, verses 1 and 2: I will praise You, O Lord, with my whole heart; I will tell of all Your marvelous works, I will be glad and rejoice in You; I will sing praise to Your name, O Most High.

-Today, as you go about your normal duties, pray that God will help you to remember that He is a faithful God who judges the wicked, and yet never forsakes His children; and then praise God for His righteousness and His faithfulness.
+Today, as you go about your normal duties, pray that God will help you to remember that He is a faithful God who judges the wicked, and yet never forsakes His children.
+Let us join together in praise to our God for His righteousness and His faithfulness.

+Psalm 9